shaikhanalytics/multi-restaurant-food-category-analysis/README.md

 - **UPI** is the most used payment method (63%).
 - **February** was the top-performing month with **4.4K items sold**.
 - **94% orders were successfully delivered**, showing operational efficiency.

+🏁 Project Summary

+This Power BI project provides a complete end-to-end restaurant sales analysis — from importing and cleaning Excel data to building interactive dashboards.
+It demonstrates strong skills in:

+Data modeling

+Visualization design

+Analytical storytelling

+Business insight generation

+Ideal for showcasing Power BI and Data Analytics proficiency in a professional portfolio or resume.

+🚀 How to Use

+Clone or download this repository.

+Open the .pbix file in Power BI Desktop.

+Explore visuals, apply filters, and analyze Veg vs Non-Veg performance.

+💼 Author

+Tauheed Rafiq Shaikh
+📍 B.Sc.
+Computer Science Student | Aspiring Data Analyst
+📧 tauheed.shaikh.analytics@gmail.com